NBC Owned Television Stations

-NBC Owned Television Stations (formerly NBC Local Media and NBC Television Stations Division (TVSD)) is the division of NBCUniversal Owned TV Stations (NBCUniversal), a subsidiary of Comcast that oversees the NBC owned-and-operated television stations, Cozi TV network, LXTV and Skycastle Entertainment, its in-house marketing and promotion company.
+NBC Owned Television Stations (formerly NBC Local Media and NBC Owned-and-Operated Stations Group) is the division of NBCUniversal Local (NBCUniversal), a subsidiary of Comcast that oversees the NBC owned-and-operated television stations, Cozi TV network, LXTV and Skycastle Entertainment, its in-house marketing and promotion company.
 NBCUniversal's Telemundo owned-and-operated stations are held in the separate Telemundo Station Group.